StarpTech/shapeleak/README.md

-# shaped
+# shapeleak
-Find subsequent changes in Objects which results in unoptimized code.
+Find subsequent changes of Objects which results in unoptimized code.
 If you don't know what we talking about I can recommend [this](https://blog.ghaiklor.com/optimizations-tricks-in-v8-d284b6c8b183) article.

 Requires Node 6.4+